 This calculator helps you to see the advantages of borrowing to invest in stocks and exchange traded funds (ETFs).
 You can input different interest rates, rates of return and other data to compare scenarios.
 You will be provided with details of net after tax income for two different cases - borrowing to invest, or doing nothing.
 The calculator works for all provinces and territories, including Quebec.

-The results of this calculator depend in part on the enhanced dividend tax credit.
+The results of this calculator depend in part on the enhanced dividend tax credit for Canadian dividends.

 Tax Tip: Keep a separate brokerage account for investments purchased with borrowed funds, to ensure a clear paper trail for interest deductibility.

 Please read the following information before using the calculator:

 Data is input into some fields using drop-down lists, and into other fields by typing in the amounts.
 Use the tab key or your mouse to move to the next field, and hit the calculate button when you have entered all data.

 Line 2: Choose your province or territory.
 This allows the appropriate tax rates to be used.
 The calculator indicates which tax rates are used for every year.
 No inflation is applied to the tax brackets.